 What’s red and black and full of leftovers?
 Our Parisian inspired Valentine’s Day Mantel of course!
 What could be more romantic than the city of love, paired up with the color of love?
 And don’t forget the love of being able to reuse some party supplies from celebrations gone by!
-With a few quick DIY projects you can transform your mantel into focal point that will have your sweetheart swooning.
-BONUS: the traditional red roses, and heart-shaped box of chocolates will fit in perfectly with your Valentine holiday trimmings.
+With a few quick DIY projects, you can transform your mantel into a focal point that will have your sweetheart swooning.
+BONUS: the traditional red roses and heart-shaped boxes of chocolates will fit in perfectly with your Valentine holiday trimmings.

 Follow along as we show you how to transform those random leftover party items into fresh holiday décor pieces.

 The harlequin pattern of this wall décor sign was perfect for our red and black color scheme.
 The casino saying, not so much.
 We covered the words with cardstock circles then added a black doily and glittered chipboard word on top.
 Now that’s a quick conversion!

 Whether it’s a Parisian Bridal Shower or a Little Parisian Princess Party, make sure to save all those Eiffel Tower themed odds and ends.
 We spread glittered centerpieces and favor boxes throughout the mantel for needed high and low height.
 To the pair in the center, we added a gray tower which we retrieved from this hanging décor kit.
 TIP: the gray tower has been backed with chipboard and a make-shift easel so it will stand.

 An additional gray tower from the hanging décor kit was used in this framed art piece.
 The plaid background is wrapping paper and the heart circle chip? … another casino décor kit discard.